constantinnicoleta/makeup-masterclass/README.md

 #### Returning user
 - As a returning user, I aim to be able to click on the social links to connect on the platform of choice.

-- As a returning user, I aim to be able to register for other masterclasses opportunities via the Register Form if I wish to take part in the future.
+- As a returning user, I aim to be able to register for other masterclass opportunities via the Register Form if I wish to take part in the future.

 - As a returning user, I aim to have the same seamless experience browsing the website.